Yetundeazeez/HR-ATTRITION-PROJECT/README.md

 The following are the recommendations made based on the insights derived:

 - Work Life Balance: The company should help employees achieve an excellent and healthy balance between their work and personal lives by providing flexible work arrangements and remote work options for their employees.
-- Relationship Satisfaction:
+- Relationship Satisfaction: Open communication should be greatly encouraged for employees to express their thoughts about their colleagues.
+Also, opportunities for social interaction should be provided to improve the relationships amongst themselves.
 - Job Satisfaction: Competitive salaries and other benefits should be provided to the employees in order to them productive and innovative.
-- Environment Satisfaction: The company should create an environment for workers to learn, make mistakes and improve themselves.
+- Environment Satisfaction: The company should create a supportive work environment for workers to learn, make mistakes and improve themselves and also give feedbacks on their performances at work.
-- Job Involvement: Team work and collaboration should be encouraged among workers as this would keep them engaged and invested in their work.
+- Job Involvement: Team work and collaboration should be encouraged among workers as this would keep them fully engaged and invested in their work.
+- Performance Rating: Employees' performance can be increased by providing the necessary resources and supports needed for their jobs.
+Training opportunities should be made available to all for better improvement.